decodedfaith/nigeria-mineral-map/CONTRIBUTING.md

-markdown# Contributing to Nigeria Mineral Map
+# Contributing to Nigeria Mineral Map

 Thank you for considering contributing!
 We welcome improvements, bug fixes, new features, and documentation updates.